 In order for OCTA to consider a project for funding, applications will be prepared by the local agency responsible for the project application.
-OCTA shall require agencies to submit applications for the call for projects by 5:00 p.m. on Thursday, October 21, 2021.
+OCTA shall require agencies to submit applications for the call for projects by 5:00 p.m. on Thursday, October 20, 2022.
 Late and/or incomplete submittals will not be reviewed or considered.
 The local agency responsible for the project application must submit the application and any supporting documentation via OCFundtracker as outlined below.

 A separate application package must be completed for each individual project and uploaded to OCFundtracker.
-Three (3) unbound printed copies and one electronic copy on a USB, thumb drive, memory stick, or via electronic file upload and/or email of each complete application shall also be mailed or delivered to:
+Three One (1) unbound printed hardcopy and one electronic copy on a USB, thumb drive, memory stick, or via electronic file upload and/or email of each complete application shall also be mailed or delivered to:

 Orange County Transportation Authority 550 South Main Street P.O.
-Box 14184 Orange, California 92863-1584
+Box 14184 Orange, California 92863-1584 Attn: Joseph Alcock Adrian Salazar Email: -asalazar@octa.net

-Attn: Alfonso Hernandez Email: AHernandez@octa.net